MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 5. Right-click on the files and select **Properties**.
 Change the Build action to **Content** and the **Include in VSIX** property to true.

-After completing the above steps, a "Grammars" folder is added in the package’s install directory as a repository source named 'MyLang' ('MyLang' is just a name for disambiguation and can be any unique string).
+After completing the previous steps, a "Grammars" folder is added to the package’s install directory as a repository source named 'MyLang' ('MyLang' is just a name for disambiguation and can be any unique string).
 All of the grammars (.tmlanguage files) and theme files (.tmtheme files) in this directory are picked up as potentials and they supersede the built-in grammars provided with TextMate.
 If the grammar file's declared extensions match the extension of the file being opened, TextMate will step in.

 ## Creating a simple language client